-3.3 Battery Charging
+3.2.1 Battery Charging

-Magnum Energy's MS Series is equipped with an active PFC (Power Factor Corrected) and PI (Proportional-Integral) multistage battery charger.
-The PFC feature is used to control the amount of power used to charge the batteries in order to obtain a power factor as close as possible to 1 (or unity).
-This causes the battery charger to look like a resistor to the line (forces the charge current waveshape to mirror the voltage waveshape).
+Magnum Energy's MS Series is equipped with an active PFC (Power Factor Corrected) and PI (Proportional-Integral) multi-stage battery charger.
+The PFC feature controls the amount of power used to charge the batteries in order to obtain a power factor as close as possible to 1 (or unity).
+This causes the battery charger to look like a resistor to the line (forces the charge current wave shape to mirror the voltage wave shape).
 The PI feature allows the charger voltage and current to change independently.
-These two features maximize the real power available from either utility or generator AC power sources, which translates into less power wasted and greater charging capabilities than most chargers available today.
+These two features maximize the real power available from either the utility or generator AC power sources, which translates into less power wasted and greater charging capabilities than most chargers available today.

 When an AC source is connected to the AC input, the inverter begins monitoring for acceptable AC voltage.
-Once the inverter has accepted this AC voltage, the AC transfer relay closes and the Charge Mode begins.
-After Charge Mode begins, the DC voltage is monitored to determine the charging stage.
-If the DC voltage is low ( $\leq$ 12.8 VDC/12 volt models or $\leq$ 25.6 VDC/24-volt models), the charger begins Bulk Charging.
-If the DC voltage is high (> 12.8 VDC/12 volt models or >25.6 VDC/24-volt), the charger will skip the Bulk and Absorb charging stages and go directly to Float Charging.
-The multistage charger can use up to five different charging stages to help monitor and keep the batteries healthy; The five stage include an automatic 4-stage charging process: Bulk, Absorb, Float and Full Charge; and a manual Equalization (EQ) charge stage.
-The automatic 4-stage charge process provides complete recharging and monitoring of the batteries without damage due to over charging.
-The EQ stage (requires the ME-RC remote to enable Equalization charge) is used to stir up stratified electrolyte and try and reverse battery plate sulfation that may have occurred.
+Once the inverter has accepted this AC voltage, the AC transfer relay closes and Charge mode begins.
+After Charge mode begins, the DC voltage is monitored to determine the charging stage.
+If the DC voltage is low (≤12.8 VDC/12-volt models or ≤25.6 VDC/24-volt models), the charger begins Bulk charging.
+If the DC voltage is high (>12.8 VDC/12-volt models or >25.6 VDC/24-volt), the charger will skip the Bulk and the Absorb charging stages and go directly to Float charging.
+The multi-stage charger can use up to five different charging stages to help monitor and keep the batteries healthy.
+The five stages include an automatic 4-stage charging process: Bulk, Absorb, Float, and Full Charge; and a manual Equalization (EQ) charge stage.
+The automatic 4-stage charge process provides complete recharging and monitoring of the batteries without damage due to overcharging.
+The EQ stage (requires the a remote display - ME-RC, ME-ARC, or ME-RTR) to enable Equalization charge) is used to stir up stratified electrolyte and to reverse any battery plate sulfation that may have occurred.

-While charging, the unit may go into Charger Back-off protection, which automatically reduces the charge current to the batteries.
-This is caused by: 1) The internal temperature is too hot - the charger automatically reduces the charge rate to maintain temperature; or 2) The AC input voltage falls below 90 VAC - the charger will stop charging to help stabilize the incoming AC voltage.
+While charging, the unit may go into charger back-off protection, which automatically reduces the charge current to the batteries.
+This is caused by: 1) The internal temperature is too hot - the charger automatically reduces the charge rate to maintain temperature; or 2) The AC input voltage falls below 90 VAC - the charger stops charging to help stabilize the incoming AC voltage.